 Here’s the good news (or bad news, depending on your perspective): You as a leader are the biggest contributor to your team’s level of engagement or lack thereof.
 And most of the things you can do to increase the level of your team’s engagement have nothing to do with money.

-Here are several key factors reported by team members who are fully engaged:
+Here are eight key factors reported by team members who are fully engaged:

 - I know what is expected of me and my work.